Last updated on 2026-02-09

 Program Overview

-The Electromechanical Engineering Technician program is a comprehensive two-year Ontario college diploma program that includes a co-op component.
-This program is designed to equip students with the skills necessary to analyze, modify, maintain, and repair electromechanical components.
-Students will gain valuable knowledge in project management, mechanical prints, tolerances, and the intricate workings of various systems.
-As machines continue to play a pivotal role in our world, this program prepares students to meet the growing demand for skilled professionals in the field.
+The Electromechanical Engineering Technician program is a comprehensive two-year Ontario college diploma that integrates a co-op component.
+Students will delve into the analysis, modification, maintenance, and repair of electromechanical components.
+This program equips students with essential project management skills and a solid understanding of mechanical prints, tolerances, and the intricate workings of various systems.
+As machines continue to play a pivotal role in our world, this program is designed to provide the necessary skills to meet the growing demand in the field.

 Program Structure

 The Electromechanical Engineering Technician program spans a duration of 60 weeks, structured over four semesters.
-This program is designed to provide a blend of academic study and practical application, ensuring students are well-prepared for their careers.
-Key features of the program structure include:
+This program is designed to blend academic study with practical application, ensuring students gain hands-on experience in their field.
+Key features of the program include:

 - Capstone project lasting 15 weeks to demonstrate mastery of electromechanical principles.

-- Courses covering principles of robotics, PLC automation, HMI development, and pneumatic control circuits.
+- Focus on robotics, PLC automation, HMI development, and pneumatic control circuits.

-- Utilization of software tools like AutoCAD and SolidWorks for design and engineering tasks.
+- Utilization of software tools like AutoCAD and SolidWorks for design and analysis.

-Students will also develop critical thinking skills essential for analyzing and maintaining electromechanical systems, preparing them for a successful career in this dynamic field.
+Students will also engage in project management, laws and ethics, and develop critical thinking skills essential for a successful career in electromechanical engineering.

 Featured Experiences

-The Electromechanical Engineering Technician program offers several unique experiences that enhance learning and career readiness:
+The Electromechanical Engineering Technician program offers a variety of unique experiences that enhance learning and career readiness:

-- Capstone project to apply learned skills in a practical setting.
+- Capstone Project: A significant 15-week project that allows students to apply their knowledge in a practical setting.

 Career Options